Skeibol/Lang/README.md

 # Lang

-x86_64 Linux-specific compiler for my croatian language based programming language.
+x86_64 single platform compiler for linux.
+The programming language is based on croatian language.

 ## Prerequisites